-Protected Species Observers (PSOs) are trained professionals who provide protected species (animals federally protected under the Endangered Species Act and Marine Mammal Protection Act) monitoring and mitigation services to help a wide range of industries meet their regulatory compliance needs.
+Protected Species Observers (PSOs) are trained professionals who provide protected marine species (animals federally protected under the Endangered Species Act (ESA) and Marine Mammal Protection Act (MMPA)) monitoring and mitigation services to help a wide range of industries meet their regulatory compliance needs.

-In the New England/Mid-Atlantic and Southeast areas, we review the qualifications of Protected Species Observers to make sure they have the expertise to support specific activities.
-Projects that may require observers in these areas include dredging and spoil disposal, underwater construction and demolition, pile driving, explosive blasting, and relocation trawling.
+In the New England/Mid-Atlantic and Southeast areas (i.e., from Maine to Texas), we review Protected Species Observers qualifications for specific nearshore projects to make sure they have the training and/or experience to perform the necessary duties, e.g., detection of protected species, observation and recording of protected species behavior and to document and report on protected species interactions.
+Nearshore projects that may require observers in these areas include dredging and spoil disposal, underwater construction and demolition, pile driving, and explosive blasting.

-Focused on the protected species compliance and mitigation measures for a given project, Protected Species Observers provide marine wildlife expertise and guidance to the project managers.
-Observers also document and report on protected species interactions during projects.
-While compliance and reporting requirements may differ by project, observers should have education and/or experience with protected species, as well as appropriate training to safely perform their required duties.
-The following sections contain more information about the education or experience, and training that NOAA Fisheries recommends for fulfilling all Protected Species Observer duties.
+While compliance and reporting requirements may differ by project, observers should have education and/or experience with protected species, as well as appropriate training to perform their required duties safely.
+The following sections contain more information about the education, experience, and training that NOAA Fisheries recommends for fulfilling nearshore Protected Species Observer duties.

-Protected Species Observers should have education and/or experience that indicates that they are prepared to identify and appropriately manage protected species issues related to the project.
-The necessary skills may differ from project to project; however, NOAA Fisheries recommends that observers demonstrate either a college education in biology or a related field, and/or relevant volunteer or work experience that includes protected species identification and observation.
+Protected Species Observers for nearshore construction projects (such as pile driving, explosive demolitions, mechanical dredging, and dredged material disposal) should have education and/or experience that indicates that they are prepared to identify and appropriately manage protected species issues related to the project.
+NOAA Fisheries recommends that observers demonstrate either a college education in marine biology or a related field, or relevant work experience that includes protected species identification and observation.

-Additionally, we recommend that observers prepare for their project-specific roles by receiving training or seeking similar experience in that role.
-Training that will prepare an observer for his/her position should include:
+Additionally, we recommend that observers prepare for their project-specific roles by receiving additional training or seeking similar experience in that role.

 Regional Approval Process for Specific New England/Mid-Atlantic and Southeast Projects

-NOAA Fisheries Greater Atlantic Region will only review applications from those wishing to work nearshore as Protected Species Observers in the New England/Mid-Atlantic and Southeast Regions (i.e., from Maine to Texas) for specific activities, such as, dredge, construction or blasting, and/or relocation trawling.
+NOAA Fisheries Greater Atlantic Region will only review applications from those wishing to work nearshore as Protected Species Observers in the New England/Mid-Atlantic and Southeast Regions for specific activities, such as, mechanical or hopper dredging, construction or blasting, pile driving, or trawling.